-Contributing to the projected 1.87 billion mobile workers, gas engineers play a crucial role in the ever-expanding service sector.
-Trained engineers are on hand to deliver services to customers in the form of domestic and commercial callouts as well as planned maintenance and fixes for various gas appliances.
+Sas engineers play a crucial role in the ever-expanding field service sector.
+Contributing to the projected 1.87 billion mobile workers.
+Trained engineers are on hand to deliver services to customers in the form of domestic and commercial callouts.
+As well as planned maintenance and fixes for gas appliances.
 Which, with an average of 1.7 million boilers being installed each year and 21 million being serviced, is essential.

-To compete in a populated marketplace whilst also generating revenue, gas engineering companies expect a good return on investment from their field engineers.
-Requirements can include:
+To compete in a populated marketplace, companies expect a good return on investment from their engineers.
+Typical KPIs can include:

 - High job completion rates